EstebanIbarra/asm-learning/README.md

 - The repo is divided by 32 or 64 bit architectures, the same exercises will be present in both.
 - For each excercise a README containing a resume and the minimal theory needed to understand the exercise.
-- For each excercise a build sccript will be provided to simplify the build process.
-Be sure to read the script as it contains the instructions to follow in case you want to build the exercises manually.
+- For each excercise a Makefile will be provided to simplify the build process.
+Be sure to read the Makefile as it contains the instructions to follow in case you want to build the exercises manually.
 - The code will be commented for any new directives and instructions present in the exercise.

 ## Exercise Index